Why you need to be careful about lower back pain!

 Injuries such as sprains or fractures can cause lower back pain.

-Pregnancy and childbirth may lead to back pain because of the body’s extra weight and changes in posture during pregnancy and birth.
+Pregnancy and childbirth can cause back pain due to the increased weight and changes in posture.

 Treatments for low back pain